-Within Teamwork Desk, if you are responding to tickets via your personal e-mail client (gmail, Apple Mail, Outlook, etc) you may want to modify the properties of the ticket such as:
+Within Teamwork Desk, if you are responding to tickets via your personal e-mail client (Gmail, Apple Mail, Outlook, etc) you can modify the properties of the ticket such as:

 - Assign it to a different agent,

 - Send in a note (by default any text is sent as a reply)

 All you need to do is start out your e-mail response with one or more supported command (one per line).

 #status closed- statuses include: new, closed, on-hold, spam, waiting)

 #assignee email@example.com- can use #assignto as well.
 Any Desk agent e-mail will work here or an @mention